 According to Gartner’s Hype Cycle for AI – 2021, 70% of organizations will be compelled to shift their focus from big to small and wide data, providing more context for analytics and making AI less data-hungry.
 At Scribble Data, we’re betting on Sub-ML to take advantage of this small and comprehensive data and are already seeing 8x faster time to value (TTV).

-Watch this space for our next article on Sub-ML, where we talk about data science and Sub-ML economics.
+Watch this space for our next article on Sub-ML and Sub-ML use cases, where we talk about data science and Sub-ML economics.

 If you’d like to know more about whether a shift in focus to Sub-ML can benefit your business, schedule a call with our experts by writing to us at firstname.lastname@example.org.